Student Technology Fee Plan

 To enhance student learning and use of technology information resources by providing maintenance and support personnel.
 Personnel expenses may not exceed 25% of the annual technology budget.
 Personnel expenditures should focus on student employment except as needed for professional technical assistance.

 To provide a method for the reallocation of any items purchased with student technology fee funds.

-To reserve annually 15% of the Student Technology Fee to provide state-of-the-art technology in the new campus of BPCC.
+To reserve annually 15% of the Student Technology Fee to provide state-of-the-art technology.

 To establish an interest bearing account with the 15% reserve fund and any unspent funds.